superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 This time, using Node2Vec we can see a well defined separation; these embeddings capture the connectivity of the graph much better than BoW did.

 But can we _further_ improve classification performance?
-One approach is _combining_ the two information sources, relations (Node2Vec) embeddings and textual (BoW) features.
+One method is _combining_ the two information sources, relationship (Node2Vec) embeddings and textual (BoW) features.

 ### Node2Vec embeddings + text-based (BoW) features

-A straightforward approach for combining vectors from different sources is to concatenate them dimension-wise.
+A straightforward approach for combining vectors from different sources is to **concatenate them dimension-wise**.
 We have BoW features `v_bow` and Node2Vec embeddings `v_n2v`.
 The fused representation would then be `v_fused = torch.cat((v_n2v, v_bow), dim=1)`.
-Before combining them, we should examine the L2 norm distribution of both embeddings, to ensure that one kind of representations will not dominate the other:
+But before combining them, we should examine the L2 norm distribution of both embeddings, to ensure that one kind of representations will not dominate the other:

 ![L2 norm distribution of text based and Node2Vec embeddings](../assets/use_cases/node_representation_learning/l2_norm.png)

 From the plot above, it's clear that the scales of the embedding vector lengths differ.
 To avoid the larger magnitude Node2Vec vector overshadowing the BoW vector, we can divide each embedding vector by their average length.

 But we can _further_ optimize performance by introducing a **weighting factor** ($\alpha$).
 The combined representations are constructed as `x = torch.cat((alpha * v_n2v, v_bow), dim=1)`.
 To determine the appropriate value for $\alpha$, we employ a 1D grid search approach.
-The results are displayed in the following plot.
+Our results are displayed in the following plot.

 ![Grid search for alpha](../assets/use_cases/node_representation_learning/grid_search_alpha_bow.png)